JakubPatkowski/KorepetycjeOnlineBackend/README.md

-The first step is to add application.properties file do resources folder like this:
+The first step is to add application.properties file to resources folder like this:

     spring.application.name=<application name>
     spring.datasource.url=jdbc:postgresql://localhost:5432/<database name>